sonocotta/esp32-audio-dock/README.md

 The screw terminal is connected parallel to the barrel jack, you can use either interchangeably.

 The power adapter specs depend on the speaker you're planning to use.
-DAC efficiency is close to 100%, so just take the power rating of your speaker (say 2x10w), and impedance (say 8 ohm) and you'd need  at least 9 volts rated at 1.2 amps per channel, round up to 3 total amps.
+DAC efficiency is close to 100%, so just take the power rating of your speaker (say 2x10w), and impedance (say 8 ohms) and you'd need  at least 9 volts rated at 1.2 amps per channel, round up to 3 total amps.

-It is not recommended to go beyond the voltage your speakers can take, otherwise amp will blow your speakers in no time.
+It is not recommended to go beyond the voltage your speakers can take, otherwise, the amp will blow your speakers in no time.

 ### Case